 In August 2020, we brought together 10 consumers with lived experience of diabetes and four researchers/guideline developers across two online discussion forums.
-During each forum, both consumers and researchers were invited to discuss a range of topics including:
+Within the consumer group, one had been involved in the living guideline pilot.
+The other consumers brought lived experience of representing people with diabetes either within standard guideline processes or within the health system more broadly.
+During each forum, both consumers and researchers were invited to draw on their diverse experiences to propose an optimal consumer engagement model for living guidelines.
+The range of discussion topics included: